 Emotional control is about learning how to regulate ones emotions in their environment.
 Sessions including emotional control support can include working with the child on identifying their emotions and selecting appropriate coping strategies to educating families on how to address emotional control in their home environment.

 Zones of Regulation

 “The Zones is a systematic, cognitive behavioral approach used to teach self-regulation by categorizing all the different ways we feel and states of alertness we experience into four concrete colored zones.
 The Zones framework provides strategies to teach students to become more aware of and independent in controlling their emotions and impulses, manage their sensory needs, and improve their ability to problem solve conflicts.” –www.zonesofregulation.com

-Here at Developmental Occupational Therapy PC., we use the Zones curriculum to teach our clients how to advocate for their body’s feelings and needs.
+Here at Developmental Therapy Services of Sacramento, we use the Zones curriculum to teach our clients how to advocate for their body’s feelings and needs.
 However, the full curriculum is not always a good fit for every child, so we also use strategies from the Zones program and adapt it to fit each child’s individual needs.